Infineon/Getting_Started_Box_IoT/README.md

 * Make sure that you installed the Arduino IDE and Segger J-Link with XMC support as described [here](https://github.com/Infineon/XMC-for-Arduino)

 #### 1. Build the hardware
-Stack the Shield2Go on an XMC 2Go like shown in the picture below.
+Stack the Shield2Go on a XMC 2Go like shown in the picture below.

 <img src="https://github.com/Infineon/Assets/blob/master/Pictures/TLV493D-A1B6_S2Go_w_XMC2Go.png" width=250>